shalendrasingh/shalendrasingh/README.md

 Currently, I'm learning MERN Stack Development at [Masai School](https://www.masaischool.com/).
 Aspiring to Full Stack Developer at Masai School.
 I am seeking to learn new technologies and think about efficient ways of doing work.
+I am seeking to learn new technologies and think about efficient ways of doing work.

 ### 🌱 What do I do?